Money, Power & Respect

-Money, Power & Respect is the debut album by hip hop group the Lox.
-It was released on January 13, 1998, through Sean "Puffy" Combs's Bad Boy Records and Arista Records.
+Money, Power & Respect is the debut album by hip hop group The LOX.
+It was released on January 13, 1998, through Arista Records and Sean "Puffy" Combs's Bad Boy Records.
 The album featured production from the Hitmen, Dame Grease and Swizz Beatz.
 The album found huge success, peaking at number three on the US Billboard 200 and number one on the Top R&B/Hip-Hop Albums, and spawned two charting singles, "Money, Power & Respect" and "If You Think I'm Jiggy".
 In 2008, the title track was ranked number 53 on Vh1's 100 Greatest Songs of Hip Hop.